 As stated above, Acorns offers a selection of five different portfolios designed to fit users’ different levels of risk tolerance.

-Here’s a detailed overview of how much will be allocated on each asset class depending on the portfolio that the robo-advisor recommends for the user.
+Here’s a detailed overview of how much will be allocated to each asset class depending on the portfolio that the robo-advisor recommends for the user.

 - 40% short-term government bonds.